tom-the-magnus/OLD-tom-the-magnus-portfolio-site/_posts/2023-05-05-map(),-filter(),-lambda.md

 tags: [python]
 ---

-In [Comprehensions Basics](https://tom-the-magnus.github.io/comprehensions), I mentioned that you could use these functions to perform the same operations that a list comprehension would.
-So what are these things anyway?
-Let's find out.
+## Overview

+`map()`, `filter()`, and `lambda` are three powerful built-in Python functions that can allow you to construct a new iterable ( a list, dictionary, set, etc ) based on an existing iterable.

 <!--more-->

+Really, they accomplish the same general goal as comprehensions, but there are syntactic and logical differences.
+Let's find out what they are!

 Let's start with `map()`.

 ## map()

-`map()` is really just a function for constructing an iterable based on an existing iteralbe, but there are some parts of its syntax that may be new to you, namely that you typically define a method outside the `map()` and then call it using `map()`.
+`map()` is really just a function for constructing an iterable based on an existing iterable, but there are some parts of its syntax that may be new to you.

+The trickiest thing about the syntax for map is that you typically define a method outside the `map()` method and then call it using `map()`.
 Here's a simple example:

 ```
 def multiply_2(n):